-1 Introduction
+1. Introduction

-With massive social media data, e.g., comments, blog articles, or tweets, become available, there is a rising interest towards automatic metaphor detection from open social text.
-One of the most well-known approaches is detecting the violation of selectional preference.
-The idea of selectional preference is that the predicates (mostly verbs) tend to have semantic preferences of their arguments.
+With massive social media data, e.g., comments, blog articles, or tweets, becoming available, there is a rising interest in automatic metaphor detection from open social text.
+One of the most well-known approaches to this subject is detecting the violation of selectional preference.
+The idea of selectional preference is that the predicates (i.e., mostly verbs) tend to have semantic preferences of their arguments.
 For instance, the verb "flex" has a strong preference of "muscle" and "bone" as its object.
-If we find that in some text, the object of "flex" is not of the semantic class of "muscle" and "bone", it's very likely to be a metaphorical use.
+If we find that, in some text, the object of "flex" is not of the semantic class of "muscle" and "bone," it is very likely to be a metaphorical use.